Everybody's Talking About Jamie: Orchestration

-† For the UK tour production, a reduced orchestration was created, moving from 8-piece band to a 7-piece, with the trombone part being removed.
+† For the UK tour production, a reduced 7 piece orchestration was created, removing the trombone part.

 Recordings

 Concept album (2017)

 An album titled Everybody's Talking About Jamie (The Concept Album) was released on 15 February 2017 by Wilton Way Records, featuring John McCrea from the Sheffield production.
 It also included vocals from Sophie Ellis-Bextor, Betty Boo, Dan Gillespie Sells, and Josie Walker.

 Original West End cast album (2018)

 On 27 April 2018, Everybody's Talking About Jamie (Original West End Cast Recording), featuring all West End cast members and tracks from the musical, became available to purchase in CD and online through Broadway Records.

 Productions

 Sheffield and West End (2017–2021)

 The musical premiered at the Crucible Theatre, Sheffield on 13 February 2017, following previews from 8 February, it finished its short run on 25 February, directed by Jonathan Butterell.
 The musical transferred to the West End at the Apollo Theatre from 6 November 2017 with most of the Crucible Theatre cast returning.

 The show went on hiatus on 17 March 2020 as a consequence of the COVID-19 pandemic.
 The show returned on 12 December 2020, with social distancing measures being implemented on the audience.
 The show closed just four days later.
 The show reopened with social distancing measures still in place on 20 May 2021.
 The show went on a break from 26 September 2021.